beginning of content

 Amalgam

-Dental amalgam is a mixture of metals, including silver, copper, tin, mercury and zinc.
-It’s a very strong filling material, which has been used for more than 150 years.
+Dental amalgam is a mixture of metals.
+It includes silver, copper, tin, mercury and zinc.
+It's a very strong filling material, which dental professionals have been using for more than 150 years.

 Amalgam fillings have become less common in recent years.
-If you already have amalgam fillings you don’t need to have them replaced unless there is a specific reason to do so.
+If you already have amalgam fillings you shouldn't need to have them replaced.
+Your dental professional will tell you if there is a specific reason to do so.

-The downside of amalgam is that more of your tooth may need to be cut away to help the filling stay in place.
-Also, a small amount of mercury can be absorbed by your body from the filling.
+One downside is that your dental professional may need to cut away part of your tooth to help the amalgam filling stay in place.
+Also, your body can absorb a small amount of mercury from the filling.
 Amalgam is safe and effective to use for most people, and is supported by the Australian Dental Association.

-If you are pregnant or breastfeeding or have kidney disease your dentist may choose a different material.
-Amalgam is not commonly used in children
+If you are pregnant or breastfeeding or have kidney disease, your dental professional may choose a different material.
+Amalgam is not commonly used in children.

-What should I expect after a dental filling?
+What should I expect after my dental filling?

 After you have a filling, your tooth might feel more sensitive when you:

-You should see your dentist or dental practitioner if your tooth is still sensitive after a few days.
+You should see your dental professional again if your tooth is still sensitive after a few days.

 What are the benefits and risks of a dental filling?

-A filling is usually a simple treatment for tooth decay and it might make the tooth sensitive for a short time.
+A filling is usually a simple treatment for tooth decay.
+It might make the tooth sensitive for a short time.
 Over time, fillings may chip or crack, allowing food and bacteria to become trapped.
-Visit your dentist or dental practitioner for regular check-ups.
+Visit your dental professional for regular check-ups.

 Resources and Support